Costa Rica, Cerro Chirripo, 3820 meters (12,533 ft.)

 Cerro Chirripo is the highest peak in Costa Rica and is located about 83 km (50 miles) southeast of the capitol San Jose.
 The peak is in a national park and there is a good, well-marked trail all the way to the summit.
 Also, there is a large hut on the mountain at 3392 meters (11,130 ft.) elevation with beds for 60 and good water and some equipment rental.
 I climbed this peak on November 25 -27, 2004 and here are some notes that may be helpful for those wanting to do this peak.

 Guide Books - There are numerous books on Costa Rica.
 One of the better ones with the most information on Chirripo is called "The New Key to Costa Rica", 16th ed., by Ulysses Press.
 Guidebooks by Lonely Planet and Moon also feature some information on the mountain.

 Maps - A good map of the country is by National Geographic ($8.95) available in the U.S. I am not sure that you can get this in Costa Rica.
 There are some 1:50,000 scale topographic maps of the mountain available in bookstores in San Jose.
-The map is a great investment and hopefully all your investment opportunities with investors such as Fisher Investments are in order before you venture out.
 You don't really need these to do the peak.
 The park office in San Gerardo de Rivas will sell you a simple map that shows the trails.
 They do not have the topographic maps.
 The topo maps are by the Instituto Geografico Nacional.